15 Email Campaign Examples to Create High-Converting Campaigns

-Learning from great email campaign examples will make you a better marketer, regardless of the industry you’re in.
-You’ll also get an idea for what you don’t want to do.
-Maybe it’s not right for your brand, or perhaps you can improve upon what others are already doing.
+Learning from great email marketing campaign examples will make you a better marketer, regardless of your industry.
+You’ll also know what you don’t want to do.
+Maybe it’s not suitable for your brand, or you can improve upon what others are already doing.

 The thing is, no one format works for all audiences.
 That’s why testing and experimenting become so important.
 However, starting with a firm knowledge of best practices can help you succeed faster.

-Plus, you might not know about the types of emails you could be sending your customers.
+Plus, you might not know the types of emails you could send your customers.
 Years ago, it was all email newsletters.
-Brands would send their subscribers a few paragraphs about news from the company and that was it.
+Brands would send their subscribers a few paragraphs about news from the company, and that was it.

-Email marketing has become far more advanced and email marketing tools more complex.
+Email marketing has become far more advanced, and email marketing tools are more complex.
 It’s also much more effective as a result.

-Let’s deconstruct email campaigns and look at some prime examples of email campaign examples that work.
+Let’s deconstruct email campaigns and look at some prime email marketing campaign examples that work.

-An email campaign is a series of tasks you perform to collect emails from prospects and market to them through the email medium.
+An email campaign is a series of tasks you perform to collect email addresses from potential customers and promote products or services to them via email.
 It usually starts by putting a top bar or exit popup on your website to encourage people to sign up.

 As you collect email addresses, you funnel them into your email management system, which allows you to send targeted emails to your audience.
 Your emails can inform, inspire, entertain, or provide other types of value.

 Think of it as a cycle.
-You’re inviting people to sign up for your email campaign, then sending them things of value with the hope that they’ll reciprocate and buy your products or services.
+You’re inviting people to sign up for your email campaign and subsequently providing them with valuable content with the hope that they’ll reciprocate and buy your products or services.

-An email drip campaign is a series of emails bound together by a common theme or process.
-It’s kind of like an assembly line.
+An email drip campaign is a series of emails bound by a common theme or process.
+It’s similar to an assembly line.
 You’re building up your prospects to nurture them toward a sale.

-For instance, you might send a welcome email drip campaign to new subscribers.
-The first email welcomes them to the club and gives a little detail about your company and most popular products.
+For instance, you might send new subscribers a welcome email drip campaign.
+The first email welcomes them to the club and provides a brief overview of your company and most popular products.
 The second might introduce your team or provide some pro insight.

 What is an E-shot?